guptaanu412/example-course-specs/README.md

 <!-- -------------------------------------------------------------------------------- -->

-## Step 3: How far will this course get its students?
+## Step 3: What will learners do along the way?

-The best way to make the goals in Step 1 firmer is to write one or two exercises that students will be able to do at the end of the course.
+The best way to make the goals in Step 1 firmer is to write full descriptions of a couple of exercises that students will be able to do toward the end of the course.
-Wrap-up exercises like this are called **summative assessments**, and writing them early is directly analogous to [test-driven development][tdd]: rather than working forward from a (probably ambiguous) set of learning objectives, designers work backward from concrete examples of where their students are going.
+Writing exercises early is directly analogous to [test-driven development][tdd]: rather than working forward from a (probably ambiguous) set of learning objectives, designers work backward from concrete examples of where their students are going.
+Doing this also helps uncover technical requirements that might otherwise not be found until uncomfortably late in the lesson development process.

+To complement the full exercise descriptions, you should also write brief point-form descriptions of one or two exercises per chapter to show how quickly you expect learners to progress.
+(Again,
+these serve as a good reality check on how much you're assuming, and help uncover technical requirements.)
+One way to create these "extra" exercises is to make a point-form list of the skills needed to solve the major exercises and create an exercise that targets each.

-Checkin: 1-2 exercises that use the skills the student is to learn.
+Checkin: 1-2 fully explained exercises that use the skills the student is to learn, plus half a dozen point-form exercise outlines.

 Note: be sure to include solutions with example code so that the CL can check that our platform can do everything you need.

 <em>

+### Building a Tool to Find Unique Values in Columns

 As the final exercise in the Unix shell course, you are given several dozen data files, each of which is formatted like this: